Calvin-CS/TSGL/readMeLinux.txt

 --------------------------
 + You should have the following libraries already installed: GLEW, freetype, glfw, and GL.

-+ Follow the pre-installation steps to make sure that you have them installed.
++ Follow the pre-installation steps first, then proceed to the installation.

 + To un-install TSGL, simply run the "uninstall-linux" script from a terminal.